Pengrey/RE/RE/RE/Project_1/PingoDoce/Flow/Checks/Root Check.md

     }
 ```

-The first check invokes the root beer check:
+The first check invokes the root beer check present on the class `nc.b`:
 ```java
 package nc;